Sandark/Udacity-Front-End-ND/README.md

 # Natural Language Processor

 NLP project allows analyzing texts and articles (also via url) to give insights about entities, contexts, keywords, summary etc. of the given article.
+External API from Aylien is used.

 # Technical details